Why Most MarTech Implementations Fail (and How to Get Yours Right)

 They understand your commercial strategy

-If your partner hasn’t asked about your business model, how you make money, your product or service, or your marketing/sales/servicestrategy, you’re already 50% of the way to a bad outcome.
+If your partner hasn’t asked about your business model, how you make money, your product or service, or your marketing/sales/service strategy, you’re already 50% of the way to a bad outcome.
+Test them on their knowledge about your business, your customers and the category.

 They interrogate your customers

-If they don’t ask for your ICP, segmentation, or behavioural data, they’re not going to be able to build journeys or experiences that actually influence behaviour or reports that deliver value and insight.
+If they're not discussing your ICP, segmentation, or behavioural data, they’re not going to be able to build journeys or experiences that actually influence behaviour or reports that deliver value and insight.

-Red flag: No conversation about customer journeys, segmentation, or desired behaviours.
+Red flag: Obsessing about data, but there's little conversation about customer journeys, segmentation, or behaviours.

 They understand Revenue Operations

-From lead flow to renewals, RevOps is the operational bloodstream of your business.
-If they’re not talking to you about how your marketing, sales and service operations functions and what your pain points are then this isn’t going to be relayed into your platforms.
+From lead flow to renewals, RevOps is the bloodstream of your business.
+If they’re not talking to you about how your marketing, sales and service operations functions, how this aligns to customer experience and what your pain points are, then this isn’t going to be relayed into your platforms.

 Red flag: They’re not asking for your operational design, or they can’t explain how the setup will help sales close faster, marketing deliver better leads, or service resolve issues quicker.